 By: Marilyn L. Davis

-One of the reasons that chips, medallions, and other markers given to recognize people’s time in recovery is that this recognition is important.
-They are reminders that give an incentive, and can confirm hard work.
-But our recovery is more than just a medallion or chip, but for some people, the chips, improved relationships, and better opportunities aren’t enough and they hit a plateau and go back out.
+One of the reasons that we pick up chips, medallions, and other markers is that they represent people’s time in recovery.
+That recognition is essential.
+Those chips or medallions are reminders that give an incentive and can confirm hard work.
+But our recovery is more than just a medallion or chip, but for some people, the chips, improved relationships, and better opportunities aren’t enough, and they hit a plateau and go back out.

 - Do you need to rate or re-evaluate your goals and sub-goals for recovery?